Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

 1. Run vulnserver.exe as Administrator
 2. Run Immunity Debugger as Administrator

     - On Immunitu Debugger:

         - File > Attach > Vuln Server
         - Press Play!
         - Running and ready to go!

+3. Run Kali Linux

     - On Kali Linux

 1. Connect to VulnServer